Bujumbura Thermal Power Station: History

 In 1995 REGIDESO acquired a 5.5 MW thermal power station in Bujumbura, but up to 2008 it was generally idle, available as an emergency back-up.

 Low prices for electricity and high costs for diesel made it uneconomical.

 By 2010, the severe electrical power deficit could only be rectified through overhaul of the Bujumbura thermal power plant and rental of a 10 MW thermal power plant.
 (Note: Diesel power generators are often housed in standard containers, making them relatively easy to transport, and installed in groups at the power station.
 They may be leased or purchased.)

-In December 2010 the World Bank agreed to provide US$15 to improve the electricity supply in Burundi, including an extension of the thermal power plant in Bujumbura.
+In December 2010 the World Bank agreed to provide US$15 million to improve the electricity supply in Burundi, including an extension of the thermal power plant in Bujumbura.

 The second thermal plant, with 5.0MW capacity, operated through subsidies from the World Bank and the European Union.

 In 2012 Burundi was facing a large electrical power deficit, reaching 40% - 50% of demand in peak hours.

 The government was forced to order "load shedding" (power cuts).

 The Bujumbura Thermal Power Plant resumed operating in June 2012 to make up for the deficit at the Rwegura Hydroelectric Power Station and to reduce the need for load shedding.

 As of 2013 Regideso owned just one thermal power plant in Bujumbura.

 There was no budget for fuel for the 5.5MW plant, installed in 2007, so it was not operating.

 A 10MW group on a 2-year lease with fuel financed for a year started operation in April 2013.

 Another 5MW group was to be set up later in 2013 under a World Bank emergency project.

 The 5.5MW thermal power plant was shut down in August 2014, and the 5MW plant in November 2015.

 The leased 10MW plant continued to supply power in 2016.

 In 2017 Regideso signed a contract with Interpetrol to build and operate the 30MW Interpetrol Power Station.

 The contract with Interpetrol was for ten years.

 In October 2022 the director general of Regideso said he would restart the 5.5 Megawatt Buyenzi Thermal Power Station later that month, using fuel that was being used to power the Interpetrol Power Station.

 The Bujumbura Thermal Power Station, owned by Regideso, had been shut down for nine years.